YurkaninRyan/tkplaceholder.io/src/pages/algebraic-effects-help-us-optimize-for-change/index.md

 }
 ```

 You may have noticed `resume` being passed into the handler.
-In languages that expose algebraic effects they usually have a way to return to where the `throw` occured.
+In languages that expose algebraic effects they usually have a way to return to where the `throw` occurred.

 ### How Does This Help Optimize for Change?